staD020/ugo/README.md

-# ugo 0.1
+# ugo 0.2

 Ugo provides 1541Ultimate control to run and mount C64 programs and disks via TCP.
 It is a partial port of [Ucodenet](https://csdb.dk/release/?id=189723) by TTL in pure Go by burg.

 ## Features

- - Resets, Mounts and runs .prg and .d64 files transparently.
+ - Mounts and runs .prg and .d64 files transparently.
  - Supports multidisk and flip disk, just hit enter at the turn disk part.
- - Force mount (no reset, no run) with the -m flag.
+ - Force mount (no run) with the -m flag.

 ## Install Library